 Make sure to update your LinkedIn profile well before setting up your out of office message.
 This means including your most current place of employment, highlighting areas that you specialize in the summary section, and at a minimum, uploading a proper LinkedIn profile photo.
 You never know who you will connect with, and there's nothing worse than being face-to-face with someone as they stare down at your ten-year-old LinkedIn profile photo.

 Reconnect with Past Attendees

-This is great way to maintain relationships with contacts you've met at prior events.
+This is a great way to maintain relationships with contacts you've met at previous events.
 Touch base with them leading up to the conference, and schedule time to catch up over a break or grab dinner together.

 I hope you find these networking tips useful in expanding your network and uncovering your next big idea!
-If you have some insight that you'd like to share, feel free to drop a note in the comments section of this blog.
+What are your top networking tips and tricks?
+Feel free to comment below!

 About the Author: This blog was written by Alexandra Calukovic-Deck, aka the Marketing Guru, a digitally-driven marketer.
 Claims to fame include the longest possible last name ever, certifications in Strategic & Inbound Marketing practices, and lover of all things Philadelphia.